comsysto/jenkins-bell/README.md

 * [ubuntu forum](http://ubuntuforums.org/showpost.php?p=12177562&postcount=3)
 * [oracle forum](https://forums.oracle.com/forums/thread.jspa?messageID=10065699)

+# Directory Layout #

+The application creates a hidden directory in your user home folder with the name '.jenkins-bell'.
+This directory has the following layout:

+        .jenkins-bell
+        ├── config.xml    # this file contains the settings of JenkinsBell ├── log           # this file contains summary of the configured builds and the last state changes ├── report        # in this directory a report of the current state of a job is located │   ├── Test
+        │   └── overview  # this file contains a overview of the state of all configured builds └── state         # in this directory the last seen state of a job is persisted └── Test

 # Extending JenkinsBell #
 JenkinsBell uses some kind of micro kernel like infrastructure.
 In fact its a bunch of groovy script files so called _modules_ that can call method on each others.